Five reasons to date a Swede

 3) Sweden is a brilliant country

 Why wouldn't you want to end up in Sweden if the dating turns into a proper relationship, which it often does?
-It is stunningly beautiful (the nature as well as the people, see above), people are happy, and quality of life is great.
-Just last month a ranking listed it as the fifth best country in the world.
-So unless you can find a date from one of those top four other countries, go for a Swede.
+It is stunningly beautiful (the nature as well as the people, see above), people are happy, and quality of life is great, with one ranking declaring it the best place in the world for immigrants.

 4) They speak great English